Energy Saving Tips

 - Rearrange oven shelves before turning your oven on-and don't peek at food in the oven?
 Every time you open the oven door, 25 F to 50 F is lost.

-- Clothes Dryer - Use the moisture sensor option so that the dryer turns off automatically when clothes are dry.
-Or, dry your clothes on a clothesline outside.
+Use the moisture sensor option so that the dryer turns off automatically when clothes are dry.
+Or, dry your clothes on a clothesline outside. - Clothes Washer

-- Fireplace - Make sure your fireplace has tightly fitting dampers that can be closed when the fireplace is not in use.
-Seal hidden air leaks in your chimney.
+Make sure your fireplace has tightly fitting dampers that can be closed when the fireplace is not in use.
+Seal hidden air leaks in your chimney. - Lamps

-- Lamps - Put lamps in corners of rooms where they can reflect light from two wall surfaces instead of one.
+Put lamps in corners of rooms where they can reflect light from two wall surfaces instead of one.
 Use compact fluorescent bulbs in fixtures that are on for more than two hours a day.
 Compact fluorescent bulbs use up to 75 percent less electricity.
-They also last about 10 times longer.
+They also last about 10 times longer. - Entertainment Center

-- Entertainment Center - The average homes uses 25 electronic products, accounting for up to 15 percent of household electricity use.
+The average homes uses 25 electronic products, accounting for up to 15 percent of household electricity use.
 Turn these products off when they're not being used.
-Better still, switching to electronic equipment with the ENERGY STAR label will help save additional energy even when the device is turned off.
+Better still, switching to electronic equipment with the ENERGY STAR label will help save additional energy even when the device is turned off. - Windows

 Many of your once-a-year spring cleaning chores can save energy all year round.
 Some examples: